 RELATED: 15 Best Hair Products for Curly Hair

 1. Wash Your Hair Less

-We all know shampoo can dry your hair out – mainly if you use a formula with sulphates.
+We all know shampoo can dry your hair out – mainly if you use a formula with sulfates.
 But did you know it can also prevent your natural curls and waves from forming?
 This is because the product strips your hair of its natural oils, which are responsible for giving it body and movement.
 If you don’t rinse it out properly, shampoo can also make your hair fall flat due to the extra weight.
 To get – and keep – your curls, don’t wash your hair as frequently.
 Instead, rinse it with cold or lukewarm water to get rid of any dirt or product build-up.

 2. Let Your Hair Dry Naturally

-Towels are covered in tiny, loop-shaped fibres that are specifically designed to absorb liquid.
+Towels are covered in tiny, loop-shaped fibers that are specifically designed to absorb liquid.
 While this is great if you’re hopping out of the shower, it’s not great for your hair because the natural oils get absorbed too.
 The same is true for hairdryers, which subject your delicate curls to excessive heat, evaporating away any moisture that was left.
 That leads to one thing: frizz.
 To prevent this, let your hair air dry naturally.

 3. Use Sea Salt Spray